 More recently we have seen the introduction of Traineeships.
-These are like Apprenticeships in that a person is taken on by an employer and receives on the job training with the employer and off the job training with an organisation such as TAFE.
+These are like Apprenticeships in that a person is taken on by an employer and receives on the job training with the employer and off the job training with an organisation such as TAFE Qld.
 Traineeships only go for twelve months.
-At the end of a Traineeship, you will receive a qualification, but you will not be a fully qualified tradesperson (you can go on to get this qualification, however).
+At the end of a Traineeship, you will receive a qualification, but you will not be a fully qualified tradesperson (however, you can go on to get this qualification).
 You can even undertake a traineeship while you are still at school and have it count towards your Queensland Certificate of Education (QCE).

 Traineeships are available in a huge number of industry areas and normally last from one to three years.
 The Traineeship can take less time if you have had previous experience in that industry area or if you learn quickly and complete the required work in less time.

 For complete information about traineeships, click here.